 Writing Styles and Standards

 TMCC's website and online communications adhere to a modified Associated Press (AP) Stylebook.
-For more details and examples of common style occurrences, please visit the College Style Guide that's posted under the Marketing and Communications Office.
+For more details and examples of common style occurrences, it is highly recommended to visit the College Style Guide that's posted under TMCC's Marketing and Communications Office.

 Additional Style Information for Online Content